okada-shun/hako-finance/docs/MainFeatures.md

 `"A's credit to B" = "B's debt to A"`  ---  formula (1)

 Can't understand?
 I give you some examples.
 In the following passage, I write "Member's credit to Hako" as "credit" and "Hako Token" as "token".
-In examples, I write 3 members' names as "Bob", "Carol", "Dave". ("Alice" is absence.)
+In examples, I write 3 members' names as "Bob", "Carol", "Dave". ("Alice" is absence this time.
+She is given a special role!)

 Example1: